rama26012004/ProjectJavaAndWebDevelopmentRamaObaid/README.md

 - User-friendly interface for easy navigation and interaction.

 # .env file
-please ensure the '.env' file exists otherwise the code will not work since this file contains API keys and other environment variables.
+The '.env' file is essential for running the server side of the code.
+To assist you, I have created a '.env.example' file that contains the necessary variables.
+Please note that I have provided the values for these variables, such as API keys and client secrets, in the first slide of the Phase 2 submission.
+Therefore, you should create a '.env' file in the server directory and copy these values into it.

 ## Installing